Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 deprecated

-allows you to render a template from inside another template.
+template allows you to render a template from inside another template.

 This allows you to re-use the same template in multiple places.
 For example: